zaiba6/Machine-Learning-projects/Bagging/README.md

 It can be seen that the error typically decreases as the number of models used in each prediction increases (bagging).
 The experiment aims to visualize the reduction in error as a function of the number of models averaged to make the prediction.
 A decision tree model for individual predictions and its information is printed and visualized.

+## Sources <br />
+This is a citation for the dataset that I used for this project.
+Mitchell, T. M. (n.d.).
+In Machine Learning Third Edition Resources.
+Rotman School of Management, University of Toronto. https://www-2.rotman.utoronto.ca/~hull/MLThirdEditionFiles/mlindex1_3rdEd.html